 Low-flow toilets, showerheads, and other fixtures (kitchen and bath sink fixtures) were installed to reduce water use and save money.
 To reduce exterior water use, the homes have zoned irrigation and Xeriscaping designed with minimal turf grass.

-Bruce Randolph Healthy Homes Phase I was completed in January 2001.
+Bruce Randolph Healthy Homes Phase I was completed January 2001.
 All the homes were sold to families at or below 80 percent of the AMI.
-Qualifying as “Built Green” by Colorado’s green builder program, The Bruce Randolph Healthy Homes demonstrate that new housing can be beautiful, durable, healthy, energy efficient, and affordable.
+Qualifying as “Built Green” by Colorado’s green builder program, The Bruce Randolph Healthy Homes demonstrate that new housing can be beautiful, durable, healthy, energy efficient and affordable.

-Lessons Learned from the Architect - The energy efficiency features at Bruce Randolph Healthy Homes are saving the families even more money than anticipated.
+Lessons Learned from the architect - The energy efficiency features at Bruce Randolph Healthy Homes are saving the families even more money than anticipated.
 The Northeast Denver Housing Center researched the performance of the townhomes and found that actual savings well exceeded projections: